FloJag/Mastery-Project/README.md

-# Reward Program Analysis for Travel Tide
+# Segmentation Analysis for Travel Tide

 ## Project Description
 This project analyzes user assignments to the perks (rewards program) using SQL queries to identify key trends and insights.